ryanbrodey/ML-Projects-with-TensorFlow/MNIST Number Digit Classifier/README.md

-# Our First Neural Network
+# MNIST Number Digit Classifier

 This project implements a simple neural network using TensorFlow to classify handwritten digits from the MNIST dataset.